Digital Product Management (In-Person Class)

 I expect you to inform me before class if you will be missing.
 Absences for reasons other than illness for which I do not receive prior notice will count against your class participation grade.

-Individual Assignments: 20%
+Individual Assignment: 20%

 Group Project: 40%